ideaismobile/IDMAlertViewManager/README.md

 IDMAlertViewManager [![Build Status](https://magnum.travis-ci.com/ideaismobile/IDMAlertViewManager.png?token=HgpLPTLpJGCu6X7AwRB1&branch=master)](https://magnum.travis-ci.com/ideaismobile/IDMAlertViewManager)
 ===================

-IDMAlertViewManager was developed to help you mitigate the problem of dealing with alerts with different priorities.
+IDMAlertViewManager was developed to help you mitigate the problem of dealing with alerts of different priorities.
 It also focuses on having only one alert window being displayed at a time and centralizes default network error messages in one single class.

 ## Installation

-Simply add `pod 'IDMALertViewManager'` to your Podfile.
+Simply add `pod 'IDMAlertViewManager'` to your Podfile.
 Alternatively you can also copy the files within the folder `Classes` to your project.

 We recommend importing it in the project's `.pch` to ease access, but you may also import on every class using **UIAlertViewManager**